Remortgage or equity release?

 Many people decide to do this to improve their financial situation in retirement or fund home improvements.

-How does remortgaging work to release equity?
+How does remortgaging to raise capital work?

 That's because you already own your own home and you've probably been paying off your mortgage for a while, or you may have paid it off altogether.